Ryerson's Faculty of Arts launches the Institute for Future Legislators in Toronto

 With the federal election approaching in October, many people are considering throwing their hats into the political ring and running for public office.
 For anyone with such political aspirations, whether at the federal, provincial, or municipal level, Ryerson University’s Faculty of Arts has a unique program to offer: the Institute for Future Legislators Ryerson (IFLR).

-Initially developed by the University of British Columbia’s Centre for the Study of Democratic Institutions, external link (CSDI), this one-of-a-kind political “boot camp” is coming to Ontario, thanks to a new collaboration between Ryerson University and UBC.
+Initially developed by the University of British Columbia’s Centre for the Study of Democratic Institutions, external link, opens in new window (CSDI), this one-of-a-kind political “boot camp” is coming to Ontario, thanks to a new collaboration between Ryerson University and UBC.

 “With heightened concerns about the political climate in Canada and beyond, we are witnessing strong efforts to mobilize for change through longstanding as well as new and diverse forms of democratic engagement,” said Pamela Sugiman, Dean of the Faculty of Arts.
 “Democratic engagement is at the heart of our mission – from our students, faculty and alumni who are studying or actively engaged in democratic issues to community partners who have opened up spaces to give voice to various groups in society.
 We are fortunate to be working in collaboration with UBC’S CSDI to offer this unique program to our students and those who aspire to a career in the political realm.”